Skip to main content

 • Failing furnace control board – If your furnace takes several tries to start up, if the burners turn on and off frequently or won’t shut off completely, or if the circuit board itself is giving off a burning smell, the furnace control board may be going bad.

-Carrier dealer inspecting a furnace during a gas furnace service call
+carrier gas furnace after a gas furnace service call

 Just like regular tune-ups can keep a car operating at its best, routine gas furnace maintenance can extend the life of your heating system.
 Some preventative furnace maintenance tasks can be easily performed by most homeowners with only moderate expense.

-• Clean / replace the furnace filter per the manufacturer’s recommendations.
+• It is a good idea to clean / replace the furnace filter per the manufacturer’s recommendations.
 1-inch filters should be replaced monthly, and 4-inch filters should be replaced once every three months.

 • Keep the interior of the furnace cabinet clean – use a vacuum cleaner with a hose to carefully keep the interior surfaces dust-free.